hessam/knx-store-docker/INFINITE_SCROLL_TESTING.md

    ```

 2. **Initial Load Verification**:
-   - Should show "Showing 1-20 of 1000+ products"
+   - Should show "Showing 20 of 1000 products"
    - First 20 products should load immediately
+   - **NO pagination controls** (infinite scroll only)
-   - Loading indicator should appear at bottom
+   - Loading indicator appears at bottom when scrolling

 3. **Infinite Scroll Testing**:
    - Scroll down to the bottom of the page
    - Watch for loading indicator: "Loading more products..."
    - Additional 20 products should load automatically
-   - URL should update: `?page=2`
+   - URL should update: `?page=2` (without page reload)
    - Continue scrolling to test multiple pages
+   - Console should show: "Loaded page X with 20 products"

 4. **Performance Monitoring**:
    - Open Chrome DevTools (F12)
    - Go to Network tab
    - Filter by "Fetch/XHR"
    - Scroll and watch for API calls to `/api/products?page=X`
-   - Each call should complete in <100ms
+   - Each call should complete in <500ms (simulated delay)

 #### **B. Console Testing**
 ```bash